-Absentee by mail will be available.
+Absentee by mail is now available and will end July 20, 2018.
 A written request must be submitted to our office first requesting to have a ballot mailed to you.

 In-person early voting will be available at building G3 only - July 2, 2018 - July 20, 2018; 8:00am-5:00pm

 Offices will be closed July 4th and no voting will be available

 No voting will be available Monday, July 23, 2018.

 On Election Day, all assigned precincts will be open on July 24th, 7:00am - 7:00pm.